Loading...

 Step 6: Enforcement (Post-Judgment)

-Judgment obtained — now it needs converting to cash.
-Bank account freezing, asset attachment, director travel bans.
-The enforcement team applies these tools in the sequence most likely to produce results for the specific debtor's situation.
+Bank account freezing, asset attachment, director travel bans — applied in the sequence most likely to produce results for the specific debtor’s situation.

 Frequently Asked Questions